 Can You Propagate Monstera Albo Without Node?

-Although the stem and leaves will look green for a while, they will fail to become a complete plant.
-Therefore, a clone of the mother plant is not achievable.
+Although the stem, root, and leaf cuttings will look green for a while, they will fail to become a complete plant.

 What is a Node?

 Nodes are visible, brown, circular, bumpy parts along the length of the plant stem from which new branches, leaves, and roots originate and are a site of cellular activity.